dyne/Zenroom/docs/website/docs/random.md

 As a reference indicator of results here we provide a graph that shows the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) measuring how many different bits are there between each new random 776 bit long octets.
-This benchmark was run on a PC running haveged and gathering good quality random from system events:
+This benchmark was run on a PC gathering entropy from system events:

 ![Hamming distance random benchmark](img/random_hamming_gnuplot.png)